 - (5) Requirements Applicable to Valid Holders of Ambulatory Surgery or Diagnostic or Therapeutic Equipment Exemptions Prior to July 1, 2008. - (a) Any facility offering ambulatory surgery pursuant to the exclusion designated on June 30, 2008, as division (14)(G)(iii) of O.C.G.A. § 31-6-2; any diagnostic, treatment, or rehabilitation center offering diagnostic imaging or other imaging services in operation and exempt prior to July 1, 2008; or any facility operating pursuant to a letter of nonreviewability and offering diagnostic imaging services prior to July 1, 2008, shall: - 1.
-Provide notice to the department of the name, ownership, location, single specialty, and services provided in the exempt facility in accordance with the provisions of Rule.;

-Provide annual reports in the same manner and in accordance with O.C.G.A. § 31-6-70 and in accordance with the provisions of Ga.
-Comp.
-R. & Regs. r.
-111-2-2-.04(1)(b)2.
+Provide notice to the department of the name, ownership, location, single specialty, and services provided in the exempt facility in accordance with the provisions of Rule 111-2-2-.04(1)(b)(1.); - 2.
+Beginning on January 1, 2009, provide annual reports in the same manner and in accordance with O.C.G.A. § 31-6-70 and in accordance with the provisions of Rule 111-2-2-.04(1)(b)(2.). - (b) If, on or after July 1, 2008, any facility referenced in subsection (5)(a) above that, makes a capital expenditure associated with the construction, development, expansion, or other establishment of a clinical health service of the acquisition or replacement of diagnostic or therapeutic equipment with a value in excess of \$800,000.00 over a two (2) year period; builds a new operating room; or chooses to relocate in accordance with Rule 111-2-2-.03; it shall:

-- 2. Beginning on January 1, 2009, provide annual reports in the same manner and in accordance with O.C.G.A. § and in accordance with the provisions of Rule. - (b) If, on or after July 1, 2008, any facility referenced in subsection (5)(a) above that, makes a capital expenditure associated with the construction, development, expansion, or other establishment of a clinical health service of or the acquisition or replacement of diagnostic or therapeutic equipment with a value in excess of \$800,000.00 over a two-year period; builds a new operating room; or chooses to relocate in accordance with Rule Ga.
-Comp.
-R. & Regs. r.
-111-2-2-.03, it shall: - 1.
-Provide care to Medicaid beneficiaries and, if the facility provides medical care and treatment to children, to PeachCare for KidsT beneficiaries and provide uncompensated indigent and charity care in an amount equal to or greater than two percent (2%) of its adjusted gross revenue; or - 2.If the facility is not a participant in Medicaid or the PeachCare for KidsT Program, provide uncompensated care for Medicaid beneficiaries and, if the facility provides medical care and treatment to children, for PeachCare for KidsT beneficiaries, uncompensated indigent and charity care, or both in an amount equal to or greater than four percent (4%) of its adjusted gross revenue.
+- 1. Provide care to Medicaid beneficiaries and, if the facility provides medical care and treatment to children, to PeachCare for KidsTM beneficiaries and provide uncompensated indigent and charity care in an amount equal to or greater than 2 percent of its adjusted gross revenue; or - 2.
+If the facility is not a participant in Medicaid or the PeachCare for KidsTM Program, provide uncompensated care for Medicaid beneficiaries and, if the facility provides medical care and treatment to children, for PeachCare for KidsTM beneficiaries, uncompensated indigent and charity care, or both in an amount equal to or greater than four percent (4%) of its adjusted gross revenue.